rpdelaney/l4d2-tourney-rules/rules.md

-Do not use sprays or steam avatars that are grotesque, violent, obscene, or depict other disturbing or offensive imagery such as sexually suggestive or explicit content, racist logos, or “shock” images.
+Do not use sprays or steam avatars that are grotesque, violent, obscene, or depict other disturbing or offensive imagery such as sexually suggestive or explicit content, racist logos, or "shock" images.

 ### 10.6 Respect the server hosts